Donald Trump 2016 presidential campaign: Fox News and Megyn Kelly

-Trump was one of ten candidates in the main Fox News debate on August 6, 2015.
-Bret Baier questioned Trump about Obamacare, Chris Wallace asked him about Mexican illegal immigrants, and Megyn Kelly asked about how he would respond to the Clinton campaign saying that he was waging a "war on women".
+Trump was one of ten candidates in a Fox News debate on August 6, 2015.
+Chris Wallace asked him about Mexican illegal immigrants, and Megyn Kelly asked about how he would respond to the Clinton campaign saying that he was waging a "war on women".
 Trump replied, "I think the big problem this country has is being politically correct."
 In a later interview with Don Lemon on CNN Tonight, Trump said that Kelly is a "lightweight" and had "blood coming out of her eyes, blood coming out of her ... wherever."
 Trump tweeted that his remark referred to Kelly's nose but was interpreted by critics as a reference to menstruation.
-Trump retained his first place standing after the debate, with an NBC News poll showing him at 23 percent support and a Reuters/Ipsos poll at 24 percent, followed by Ted Cruz at 13 percent and Ben Carson at 11 percent.
+Trump retained his first place standing after the debate, with a Reuters/Ipsos poll at 24 percent.

-Following the Megyn Kelly incident, Roger Stone, Trump's veteran political adviser, left the campaign, citing "controversies involving personalities and provocative media fights".
-Despite this, Stone remained a Trump confidant and said in an interview with National Review that he is "the ultimate Trump loyalist".
-In March 2016, Trump resumed his feud with Fox News and Kelly in a number of Twitter messages disparaging Kelly and calling for a boycott of her show.
+Following the Kelly incident, Roger Stone, Trump's veteran political adviser, left the campaign, citing "controversies involving personalities and provocative media fights".
+Despite this, Stone remained a Trump confidant and said to National Review that he is "the ultimate Trump loyalist".
+In March 2016, Trump resumed his feud with Kelly in Twitter messages disparaging Kelly and calling for a boycott of her show.
 Fox News responded with a statement saying that Trump's behavior was an "extreme, sick obsession" beneath the dignity of a presidential nominee.
 In April 2016, Kelly met with Trump at Trump Tower at her request to "clear the air".
 Following the meeting, Trump stated that Kelly was "very, very nice" and regarding the meeting: "Maybe it was time ...
 By the way, in all fairness, I give her a lot of credit" for requesting it.